rockhazard/rwal/docs/index.md

 `sudo apt-get install python3-pil python3-tk xclip feh`

 #### Configuration:
 On first run, rwal does _not_ set a wallpaper.
-Instead, a configuration folder is created as `[user]/.config/rwall`.
-Rwall.conf, background.conf, and images.txt files are created there.
-Use rwall.conf to set your image directories and default config editor.
+Instead, a configuration folder is created as `[user]/.config/rwal`.  rwal.conf, background.conf, and images.txt files are created there.
+Use rwal.conf to set your image directories and default config editor.
 Otherwise, rwal will use [user]/Pictures by default on its next execution.

 #### Examples:
 * To use the default image directory